-We are pleased to present the Tiburon Fire Protection District Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2017.
-This is the sixth consecutive CAFR produced by the District.
+We are pleased to present the Tiburon Fire Protection District Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2018.
+This is the seventh consecutive CAFR produced by the District.

-This report has been prepared by the Finance Department following the guidelines recommended by the Government Finance Officers Association of the United States and Canada (GFOA) and is in conformance with generally accepted accounting principles for state and local governmental entities established by the Governmental Accounting Standards Board (GASB).
+The Finance Department has prepared this report following the guidelines recommended by the Government Finance Officers Association of the United States and Canada (GFOA) and is in conformance with generally accepted accounting principles for state and local governmental entities established by the Governmental Accounting Standards Board (GASB).
 Responsibility for the accuracy, completeness and fairness of the presented data and the clarity of presentation, including all disclosures, rests with the management of the District.